 2006-2007 AMAs with Sr. Nha Trang and Bro.
 Ronald

-The Associate Missionaries of the Assumption (AMA) is the lay volunteer program sponsored by the Religious of the Assumption and the Augustinians of the Assumption.
+The Associate Missionaries of the Assumption (AMA) is the lay volunteer program sponsored by the Religious of the Assumption.
 Different AMA missions are available in the U.S. and worldwide; the work includes teaching, youth ministry, community health and development, and advocacy.
 Learn more at www.assumptionvolunteers.org.

 In 1954 the Assumption Sisters founded the Associate Missionaries of the Assumption (AMA) as a new way of answering the many appeals of the world.
 Young women and men committed themselves to work and live with Assumption communities in Asia, Africa, the Americas, and Europe, sharing their vision of the Christian transformation of society and working to make it happen.

-Today AMAs continue working with the Assumption family of religious women and men and with other partners: L’Arche communities in Europe, Amanecer houses in Bolivia, Habitat for Humanity in the USA, Casa Maria Eugenia in Chaparral, New Mexico, Family Health Center and St. Peter’s Church in Worcester, MA to name a few.
+Today AMAs continue working with the Assumption family of religious women and men and with other partners: L’Arche communities, Casa Maria Eugenia in Chaparral, New Mexico, and Assumption Center in Worcester, MA to name a few.

 AMAs come from Cincinnati and Philadelphia; from San Diego and New York; from St. Louis and Houston.
 They are graduates of Gonzaga University and Stanford; Assumption College and Tulane University.

 They choose to offer a year or two of their young lives, heeding the call of the Gospel, living in communities marked by sharing, direct service to the neediest in society, and prayer.
 Theirs becomes an experience of solidarity and service, of faith and community.